-- A19.
-Significant matters discussed, or subject to correspondence with management may include such matters as: - Business conditions affecting the entity, and business plans and strategies that may affect the risks of material misstatement. - Concerns about management's consultations with other accountants on accounting or auditing matters. - Discussions or correspondence in connection with the initial or recurring appointment of the auditor regarding accounting practices, the application of auditing standards, or fees for audit or other services.
+- A22.
+Significant matters discussed, or subject to correspondence with management may include such matters as: - Significant events or transactions that occurred during the year. - Business conditions affecting the entity, and business plans and strategies that may affect the risks of material misstatement. - Concerns about management's consultations with other accountants on accounting or auditing matters. - Discussions or correspondence in connection with the initial or recurring appointment of the auditor regarding accounting practices, the application of auditing standards, or fees for audit or other services. - Significant matters on which there was disagreement with management, except for initial differences of opinion because of incomplete facts or preliminary information that are later resolved by the auditor obtaining additional relevant facts or information.